 What is a Felt Set for Story Time?

 I make all sorts of felt sets for story time!
 Many of the sets fit into several of the categories below, since they are so versatile.
 They all come with at least two printed rhymes or songs, as well as a list of book titles related to the theme, which can be used either at story time or simply to read with kids one-on-one.

-- Stories are based on traditional preschool stories like Goldilocks.
+- Stories are based on traditional preschool stories like The Little Red Hen.
 Of course, you can make up your own imaginative variations with these guys as well!
 (For obvious reasons, I don’t sell sets based on copyrighted books.)

 - Counting Sets are a great way to introduce early math concepts to kids in a playful way.
 You can rhyme, chant and sing with these sets–most of them are designed to count either up to five or down from five.